BobMcGlobus/esphome-dfrobot-ai10/README.md

 ### User Names

 The sensor uses the **username as a unique key**.
 You cannot enroll the same name twice — even for different biometric types.
 To enroll both face and palm for the same person, use slightly different names (e.g., `"Jonas"` for face, `"Jonas-Palm"` for palm vein).

+### Non-Blocking Command Flow

+Every command follows this async pattern:

+1. Public method stores parameters and sets `pending_action_`
+2. A RESET command is sent to abort any running operation
+3. When the RESET reply arrives, `execute_pending_action_()` sends the actual command
+4. The reply is processed and triggers are fired

+This ensures the ESP32 main loop is never blocked, keeping WiFi, other components, and the watchdog timer running smoothly.

 ### Protocol